Estimated reading time: 12 minutes

 Since starting the 52-week savings challenge, we’ve noticed that he loves counting the savings.

-He even put all of the money he gets from the tooth fairy, birthday or Christmas in a small briefcase.
+He even puts all the money he gets from the tooth fairy, birthday, or Christmas in a small briefcase.

 He is a funny kid, but we notice how important it is to save his money so far.